A Leader in Innovation to Enable Efficient, Outcome-based Pharmacotherapy

 Deaconess pharmacists have a range of experience: the new graduate who is successfully practicing clinically after an extensive 8 week orientation, the Board Certified specialist whose expertise is used in clinical practice and student education, the pharmacist who has worked in our department for 30 years and continues to grow clinically every year and the pharmacy director who started as a staff pharmacist and transitioned into the director who applies her business background to push our department to continually expand the role of the pharmacist.

 Collaboration with the multidisciplinary team is part of the culture of Deaconess Health System.
 Clinical consultation services are frequently requested by the Medical Staff for medication management.
 Pharmacists are viewed very positively by the Medical Staff, nursing and administration as the primary source for drug information and administrator of medication safety.

 The Pharmacy Department supports a decentralized, patient-centered integrated model.
 Pharmacists work more than 50% of their time in a solely clinical role and the remaining time in some aspect of dispensing.
 At Deaconess, all pharmacists are considered clinical pharmacists.
-Pharmacists are scheduled each day at Deaconess Midtown Campus and the Gateway Campus to work on nursing units to provide clinical services without any drug distribution responsibility.
+Pharmacists are scheduled each day at our campuses to work on nursing units to provide clinical services without any drug distribution responsibility.

 Some of the opportunities include pharmacokinetic dosing, nutrition support team, pain management, inpatient anticoagulation consult service, warfarin discharge counseling, automatic renal dosing protocols, oncology services, trauma service rounding, in-service opportunities, newsletter publication, drug expense reduction initiatives and medication use evaluations.